MobilePayDev/MobilePay-Subscriptions/docs/index.md

 * Create agreements with an initial payment.
 * Request arbitrary one-off payments on an existing agreement.
 These must be manually confirmed by the user.

+Note:  Subscription payments are charged automatically, while one-off are charged when the customer manually swipes accept.
+OneOff payment does not affect the frequency and grace period.
+So if you create an agreement with a OneOff, you can request the first subscriptions payment whenever you want.
+You can also request a OneOff on an existing agreement in between two subscriptions payments, and it will not be affected by the frequency.
+But if you do it on an existing agreement, the user has to swipe to accept the payment.
+When you create an agreement with a OneOff, and the user accepts the agreement, the payment will be processed and executed right away.
+OneOff is an instant payment, and it is not subject to the 8 day rule.

 #### Request One-Off Payment With a New Agreement

 Add a `one_off_payment` property to the `POST /api/merchants/me/agreements?api-version=1.1` request payload if you want the agreement being activated only when the user is successfully charged an initial subscription amount.